 Clinton is known for its friendly environment and welcoming culture.
-Students, staff, and families have a passion for our school and love cheering on our sports teams, attending our performances and events, and taking advantage of our partnerships with the Whitney Museum, Dancing Classrooms, and Theater for a New Audience.
+Students, staff, and families have a passion for our school and love cheering on our sports teams, attending our performances and events, and taking advantage of our partnerships with the Whitney Museum and Theater for a New Audience.

 As a product of NYC public schools and a Specialized High School, it has always been my hope to one day be principal of a strong, selective school that provides students with a free high-quality education that allows students to enjoy themselves while they’re in it.
 I’m passionate about helping all students succeed, and I’ve worked with adolescents for more than 16 years in District 2.
-I’m particularly energized by the challenges of the next few years as we start our IB Diploma Programme in the 11th grade and work with students over the course of middle and high school to build true college readiness.
+I’m particularly energized by the challenges of the next few years with our new IB Diploma Programme in the 11th grade and 12th grades, and with supporting students over the course of middle and high school to build true college readiness.

-Please explore our website and feel free to ask any questions at an open house or tour.
+Please explore our website and feel free to ask any questions at an open house.

 Principal, The Clinton School